Apply Now

 2. Demonstrate the effectiveness of the respiratory therapist in health promotion and disease prevention.

-3. Comprehend the role of leadership and management as it relates to state healthcare policies that affect patient care, professional practice.
+3. Comprehend the role of leadership and management as it relates to healthcare policies that affect patient care and professional practice.

 4. Utilize oral and written interdisciplinary communication in coordinating care for patients.